1990 Gawkadal massacre: 21 January

 On 21 January 1990, as reports of arrests and alleged molestation in the Chotta Bazaar locality spread across Srinagar, thousands of people gathered to protest.
 Processions marched through various parts of the city, heading toward Chotta Bazaar.
 When the unarmed crowd reached the Gawkadal bridge, they were fired upon by the CRPF, resulting in the deaths of around 50 people and injuries to dozens of others.

 According to the Jammu and Kashmir security forces, upon approaching the wooden bridge a large crowd of demonstrators allegedly started pelting stones, after which the security forces fired on the crowd, leading to the death of several protestors.
 The police record mentions that "on January 21, a big crowd raising anti-India slogans was heading towards Lal Chowk and the security forces tried to stop the crowd near Gawkadal.
 Instead of dispersing, the unruly crowd started pelting stones at government buildings and security force personnel.
 The report ends without mentioning anything about the massacre that became the turning point of militancy in Kashmir."

-Indian authorities initially put the official death toll for the massacre initially at between 21–28.
+Indian authorities initially put the official death toll for the massacre initially at between 21 and 28.
 Certain international human rights organisations and scholars, however, estimated that at least 50.
 Journalist Tavleen Singh stated that over 100 protesters were killed.
 Youth Forum for Kashmir put the number of fatalities as 55.